qianlinnian/se_sad_project/Assignment3/assignment3.md

 - **Ranking Update**: RankingService updates dish rankings in Redis Sorted Set for real-time leaderboard updates

 Both diagrams demonstrate the seamless integration of Section 3's design mechanisms (persistence and security) with Section 2's architectural decisions (microservices, JWT authentication, hybrid storage).

-#### 5. Architectural styles used and critical design decisions made in your solution
+#### 5. Architectural Styles and Design Decisions

-Certainly!
-Below is the complete English translation of your provided Chinese content for **Section 6: Non-Functional Requirements**, including subsections on **Security** and **Usability**, tailored for an A3-level design document:
+##### 5.1 Architectural Styles

+The solution adopts a hybrid style that integrates Microservices within a foundational Layered Architecture.

+Layered Backbone with Embedded Microservices The system follows a strict Layered Architecture (Presentation, Gateway, Business Logic, Data Persistence) to ensure clear separation of concerns.
+Within the Business Logic layer, we integrated Microservices, decomposing core functionalities into independent units (e.g., Auth, Meal Services) to achieve high availability and scalability.

+Polyglot Persistence Complementing the layered design, the data layer employs a Polyglot Persistence strategy.
+It utilizes MySQL for transactional consistency, MongoDB for unstructured feedback, and Redis for hotspot caching to precisely meet diverse storage requirements.

+##### 5.2 Critical Design Decisions

+Shift to Stateless JWT Authentication We replaced the initial OAuth 2.0 model with JWT (JSON Web Tokens).
+This eliminates the need for server-side session storage, allowing the system to scale effectively in a Kubernetes environment while reducing network overhead.

+"Mobile-First" Strategy via WeChat Mini Program Prioritizing usability, we selected the WeChat Mini Program as the primary interface.
+Its "no-install" nature and high campus penetration (90%+) significantly lower adoption barriers compared to native mobile apps.

+Asynchronous Processing for High Concurrency To handle peak dining traffic (11:30–13:00), we implemented an asynchronous messaging strategy using RabbitMQ.
+Non-critical tasks are offloaded from the main thread, preventing system blocking and ensuring sub-second response times.

-### 6. Non-Functional Requirements
+#### 6. Non-Functional Requirements

-### 6.1 Security Requirements
+##### 6.1 Security Requirements
 The campus digital platform handles a large volume of sensitive data, including student identity information, campus card balances, payment records, dining preferences, and user feedback.
 Any data breach, identity impersonation, or payment fraud could severely damage user trust and potentially lead to legal and compliance risks.
 Given the platform's support for online payments, unified identity authentication, and integration with multiple systems, security must serve as the cornerstone of the system design.

-#### 6.1.1 Layered Security Architecture and Evolution of Authentication Mechanism
+###### 6.1.1 Layered Security Architecture and Evolution of Authentication Mechanism
 In the a2 phase, the system was initially designed with `OAuth 2.0` and SSO for unified authentication.
 However, we later recognized that `OAuth 2.0` introduces unnecessary complexity-such as authorization server management-for a closed-campus environment serving only internal users.
 It is also better suited for third-party integrations, whereas SmartCampus primarily uses its own front-end clients that benefit from a lighter, more integrated solution.

 Accordingly, we replaced `OAuth 2.0` with a stateless authentication mechanism based on `Spring Security` and `JWT`.
 After login, the system issues a signed JWT containing the user's identity, roles, and permissions.
 Clients include this token in the Authorization header, and the API gateway or microservice interceptors validate its signature, expiration, and claims.

 Because `JWT` is self-contained and verifiable via public-key cryptography, the system no longer requires centralized session storage or an authorization server-improving scalability, fault tolerance, and deployment simplicity.
 This approach better meets the platform's needs for high concurrency, low latency, and autonomous control, while fully satisfying assignment 1's security goal: "ensuring secure data transmission and access".

-#### 6.1.2 End-to-End Encryption of Sensitive Data
+###### 6.1.2 End-to-End Encryption of Sensitive Data
-In response to assignment 1's requirement for "AES-256 encryption during transmission and storage", our technical stack (Section 2.4 of A2) explicitly employs `Spring Security with HTTPS (TLS 1.3)` to secure data in transit.
+In response to assignment 1's requirement for "AES-256 encryption during transmission and storage", our technical stack (Section 2.1.2 Technology Stack Mapping) explicitly employs `Spring Security with HTTPS (TLS 1.3)` to secure data in transit.
 At the database layer, `MySQL 8.0` enables Transparent Data Encryption (TDE), and `Redis 7.0` is configured with access controls and TLS-encrypted connections.
 Critical fields-such as campus card top-up amounts and payment credentials-are encrypted before persistence, ensuring that even in the event of unauthorized database access, plaintext data remains inaccessible.

-#### 6.1.3 Secure Payment and Transaction Workflow
+###### 6.1.3 Secure Payment and Transaction Workflow
 In the campus card top-up subsystem, interactions between `TopUpController` and the external Payment Gateway are encapsulated using the Adapter pattern.
 Every payment request includes a cryptographic signature and a timestamp to prevent replay attacks.
 Only after receiving a confirmed success response from the payment provider does the system update the card balance and log the transaction via `AuditLogger`.
 This "deduct-first, credit-later" atomic workflow prevents financial inconsistencies caused by network failures or service interruptions.

-#### 6.1.4 Fine-Grained Permission Control and Operational Auditing
+###### 6.1.4 Fine-Grained Permission Control and Operational Auditing
 During dish publishing and review workflows, the system explicitly validates user permissions through use cases such as "Verify Permission" and "View User Authority".
 All critical operations-including publishing dishes, reviewing feedback, and modifying orders-are recorded in audit logs, associated with user IDs and timestamps.
 This fulfills Assignment 1's governance requirements for "data traceability" and "accountability".

-### 6.2 Usability Requirements
+##### 6.2 Usability Requirements
 SmartCampus primarily serves on-campus students whose usage scenarios are highly fragmented-for example, placing meal orders between classes or checking card balances while queuing.
 If the interface is complex, the learning curve steep, or the operation flow lengthy, user adoption will suffer significantly.
 The "90%+ student adoption rate" target outlined in Assignment 1 fundamentally depends on an exceptional user experience.
 Therefore, usability is not merely a supplementary feature-it is a core driver of business success.

-#### 6.2.1 User Journey-Centric Interface Redesign
+###### 6.2.1 User Journey-Centric Interface Redesign
-Section 5 of the A2 document illustrates optimizations across key interfaces, directly implementing assignment 1's goals of "reducing cognitive load" and enabling "first-time users to operate independently without training":
+Section 5 of Assignment 2 illustrates optimizations across key interfaces, directly implementing assignment 1's goals of "reducing cognitive load" and enabling "first-time users to operate independently without training":
 - The **meal ordering page** now features a persistent shopping cart area with real-time price calculation, minimizing navigation jumps.
 - The **top-up page** offers both preset quick-amount buttons and a custom input field, balancing efficiency with flexibility.
 - The **voting page** auto-fills known context to eliminate redundant input.

-#### 6.2.2 Multimodal Interaction and Context-Aware Help
+###### 6.2.2 Multimodal Interaction and Context-Aware Help
 The system embeds a "?" help icon next to complex features (e.g. on the feedback submission page or new dish publishing page); clicking it instantly displays text-and-image-based guidance closely relevant to the current task.
-Additionally, as described in Section 5.3 of a2, the feedback subsystem allows users to submit input using a combination of text and images, lowering the barrier to expression-this is a concrete realization of assignment1's principle that "the help system should be closely aligned with the user's task context".
+Additionally, as described in Section 5.3 of Assignment 2, the feedback subsystem allows users to submit input using a combination of text and images, lowering the barrier to expression-this is a concrete realization of assignment1's principle that "the help system should be closely aligned with the user's task context".

-#### 6.2.3 Seamless Language Switching and Accessibility Support
+###### 6.2.3 Seamless Language Switching and Accessibility Support
 The frontend supports real-time switching between Simplified Chinese and English without requiring a page refresh, and the user's language preference is persistently stored in local cache.
 Additionally, all icons are accompanied by text labels, fully satisfying Assignment 1's requirement for "multilingual support and accessibility."

-#### 6.2.4 Transparent State Visibility and Immediate Feedback
+###### 6.2.4 Transparent State Visibility and Immediate Feedback
 Clear status indicators are provided throughout key user flows such as ordering, top-ups, and voting:
 - After a successful top-up, a notification appears and the card balance updates automatically.
 - Upon voting, a "Vote Successful" message is shown immediately, and rankings are refreshed in real time.